-- The school offers ‘coffee mornings’ for parents to come in to learn a little more about some of the more modern methods of teaching, especially in maths and phonics to help with early reading skills.
+- The school offers opportunities for parents to learn more about some of our methods of teaching, especially in maths and phonics to help with early reading skills.
 This should also enable parents to help their children with homework.
-Relevant paperwork relating to these sessions will be sent home or placed on the school website for those who are unable to attend.

-- Other parenting or support courses may also be held at the request of parents by outside agencies such as ASPECTs.
+- Parenting or support courses may also be held at the request of parents by outside agencies such as ASPECTs.

 - The school will also be able to help put you in touch with a family worker should it be required and also has connections with the Learners Community Library at Herts and Essex hospital which may also be able to give you further advice and resources to borrow.

-- If your child receives an APDR document, then it will be sent home to you so that you are aware of the targets and methods being used at school.
+- If your child receives an APDR document, then you will be invited in to discuss your child's needs and a copy of the document sent to you so that you are aware of the targets and methods being used at school.

 How will I be involved in discussions about planning for my child’s education?

-- Parents will be invited to attend parent consultation evenings twice a year where their child’s progress will be discussed with the class teacher in depth.
-If you have any concerns at other times you may speak to your child’s class teacher as they should be your first port of call.
+- If you have any concerns at other times you should initially contact your child’s class teacher.
 They may then pass on information to the SENCO should they require greater support in the classroom.

-- Assess, Plan, Do, Review documents- If your child requires an APDR document, the class teacher or SENCO will meet with you to plan, share or discuss the targets that have been set.
+- If your child requires an APDR document, the class teacher or SENCO will meet with you to plan, share or discuss the targets that have been set.
 Parents will also be expected to support their child with these targets at home too.